 Medicare Part C, also known as Medicare Advantage, is required to cover at least as much as original Medicare (parts A and B).

 Medicare Advantage plans may also offer additional benefits.
-These benefit may include nonemergency transportation to medical visits, meal delivery to your home after inpatient discharge, and other services you may need after hip replacement.
+These benefits may include nonemergency transportation to medical visits, meal delivery to your home after inpatient discharge, and other services you may need after hip replacement.

 Medicare Part D is prescription drug coverage that can be purchased from a private insurance company separately from original Medicare.
 Part D typically covers the post-operative drugs that are not covered by Medicare, such as pain management medications and blood thinners (to prevent clotting) taken during your recovery.